rsnemmen/nmmn/README.md

 * [x] ~~possibly broken intra-package references? let's see~~
 * [x] documentation with Sphinx
 * [x] ~~fix documentation with Read the Docs~~
+* [ ] need more examples of how to use the modules

 # License